OpenSourceEconomics/respy/doc/source/installation.rst

 Installation
 ============

-The ``respy`` package can be installed conveniently from the `Python Package Index <https://pypi.python.org/pypi>`_ (PyPI) or directly from the source files.
-We draw on the standard *SciPy Stack*.
-In particular, we use the ``NumPy``, ``SciPy`` and ``pandas`` library.
-In addition, we use ``statsmodels``.
-The ``respy`` package is supported and tested for Python 2.7 and Python 3.3+ on Linux systems.
+The ``respy`` package can be conveniently installed from the `Python Package Index <https://pypi.python.org/pypi>`_ (PyPI) or directly from the source files.
+We currently support Python 2.7 and Python 3.3+ on Linux systems.

 Python Package Index
 --------------------

-You can install the stable version of the ``respy`` package the usual way.
+You can install the stable version of the package the usual way.

 .. code-block:: bash

    $ pip install respy

-Please make sure you have a recent version of ``pip`` installed as well to ensure the proper install order of the dependencies.
 We provide a pure Python implementation as our baseline.
 However, to address performance constraints, we also provide scalar and parallel Fortran implementations.
 If additional requirements are met, both are installed automatically.

 ... adding Fortran
 ^^^^^^^^^^^^^^^^^^

-Please make sure that the ``gfortran`` compiler is available on your path and it knows where to find the `Linear Algebra PACKage (LAPACK) <http://www.netlib.org/lapack/>`_.
+Please make sure that the ``gfortran`` compiler is available on your path and it knows where to find the `Linear Algebra PACKage (LAPACK) <http://www.netlib.org/lapack/>`_ library.
 If so, just call a slightly modified version of the installation command.

 .. code-block:: bash